sg-s/kontroller/README.md

 **a free wrapper for MATLAB DAQ to make experiments easier**

-Kontroller is a free wrapper for MATLAB's DAQ toolbox that makes it very easy to begin doing experiments.
+Kontroller is a free wrapper for MATLAB's DAQ toolbox that makes it easy to begin doing experiments.
 Spend less time writing code and more time doing real science.
+I don't know of a simpler solution that lets you get started with your experiments.
+If you know of one, please [write to me](http://srinivas.gs/#contact).

-## Features
+# Features

 ### Click-and-Type Setup